Skip to content

 Ensure you discuss labour costs with your builder and have a realistic estimation of this.
 Trueform Frames are constructed largely offsite, which makes them quick and simple to erect, cutting down on what could otherwise be a hefty labour bill.

 Timber is naturally more vulnerable to pests when left untreated.
-Trueform Frames are crafted from H2 termite proof treated pine, which comes with a 25-year guarantee against termites.
+Trueform Frames are crafted from H2 termite-proof treated pine, which comes with a 25-year guarantee against termites.

-It should be noted that while timber is susceptible to termite infestations, using termite management products helps reduce the risk of infestation and the subsequent damage.
+It should be noted that while timber is susceptible to termite infestations, using termite management products helps reduce the risk of infestation and subsequent damage.

-Timber which hasn’t been properly sealed can absorb moisture, causing movement and making the structure vulnerable to mould and fungi.
+Timber that hasn’t been properly sealed can absorb moisture, causing movement and making the structure vulnerable to mould and fungi.
 Trueform Frames are well-sealed, avoiding these issues.
 Ventilators and dehumidifiers also help timber frame houses acclimatise in the first 2 years.
 30-50% humidity is best and an annual check is all that is needed to ensure the health of your Trueform Frame.

 Steel Frames (pros and cons)